 Customers often ask about how large of an audience should they invite to a particular innovation challenge or topic.
 While there’s no right answer, there is an important consideration to think through when selecting an audience—how size impacts the potential for serendipity as well as the potential for noise for your participants:

-As an example, picture a Campaign where you’re trying to solve a problem that’s been plaguing your business.
+As an example, picture your Kindling Campaign where you’re trying to solve a problem that’s been plaguing your business.
 As you increase the audience size, you increase the likelihood that people’s different perspectives will combine to help inform a potential solution (see this described by Rick Michelman in our Michelman customer video).
 This is represented by the serendipity axis, where a larger audience increases the opportunities for interactions and creative outcomes.

 At Kindling we use the Kindling application to discuss and evaluate potential product features, to address engineering issues, to develop strategic goals,—we’ve even opened up a Category to our customers so that they can contribute their ideas to the development of the Kindling application.
 Nice.
 And we use Kindling to cultivate our brand and develop marketing ideas, including social media content.

 Every organization can use Kindling to develop a workflow of ideas for social media which the entire company can participate in.
 This is how we did it.

 Beginning earlier this year one of our key efforts in marketing has been to systematically generate meaningful content that could be useful to people concerned with innovation and tasked with running an innovation program, for which our software is elegantly useful.
 In this interest I wanted to simplify and make our Twitter content more coherent while providing clear channels for our people to contribute to.
 I identified 3 hashtags (for these channels) for us to use:

 #kindlingapp, about the company and product, including writings about Kindling in relation to innovation best practices;

 #kindlingtips, for tips on how to use Kindling, especially in relation to an innovation program, culled from Kindling Academy and our Best Practices guides;